kirkstrobeck/stash/style-guide/no-arity.md

 1. The API can change over time without introducing any implementation overhead

-1. Folks don’t need to use a placeholder value to specify a later value; e.g. `thing(undefined, undefined, true)`
+1. Folks don’t need to use a placeholder value to specify a later value; e.g., `thing(undefined, undefined, true)`

 ## Example